Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Main Result

-However, given the necessary and sufficient condition that $\myXi\in\CP^n$ and $\myXi\vec{1}=\vec{p}_o$, this condition \eqref{eq:redundant} turns out to be redundant. \end{remark}

-Based on Proposition \ref{prop:main}, the following corollary shows that the highly-nonlinear non-convex optimization problem faced by \player{S} could be written, ``equivalently", as a linear optimization problem over the convex cone of completely positive matrices.
-We emphasize that there is no relaxation on the optimization problem and the equivalence is not limited to optimality.
+Based on Proposition \ref{prop:main}, the following corollary shows that the problem faced by \player{S} could be written, ``equivalently", as a linear optimization problem over the convex cone of completely positive matrices.

 \begin{corollary} The problem faced by \player{S} can be written in an equivalent form as

 where $\bar{V} = Z'VZ$. \end{corollary}